pluggdapps/tayra/sphinxdoc/source/tutorial.rst

         @@continue
       ...

-    ## Likewise a look that stops processing after the 10th iteration:
+    ## Likewise a loop that stops processing after the 10th iteration:

     @@i = 0
     @while users :